This project exists to tell many stories

 These stories, collectively, do not represent a political agenda of any kind.
 The purpose of this project is only to open an intensely experiential window of oral history, of social and academic understanding, and of empathy through art.
 We, as the filmmakers, ask you to recognize each story as that teller’s truth in life.
 We do not present them here to be judged.

 We only hope to promote a greater understanding of adoption out of South Korea, and perhaps more broadly, inter-country adoption at large—widely practiced, not only in the wake of wars and geopolitical crises that separate millions of children from their biological families, but also in the course of family disruption and poverty.
 From 1948–2010, more than 970,000 inter-country adoptions took place.
-South Korea (over 180,000) represents the longest and largest case of inter-country adoption, establishing a model for adoptions from China, Russia, India, Columbia, Brazil, Chile, Vietnam, Guatemala, Ukraine, Ethiopia and others—peaking between 2000 and 2010, and creating a nearly global social experiment in human migration.
+South Korea (over 180,000) represents the longest and largest case of inter-country adoption, establishing a model for adoptions from China, Russia, India, Colombia, Brazil, Chile, Vietnam, Guatemala, Ukraine, Ethiopia and others—peaking between 2000 and 2010, and creating a nearly global social experiment in human migration.

 Glenn and Julie Morey are a husband/wife filmmaking team.
 Glenn (AKA Kim Kang) was born in Seoul, South Korea, in 1960.
 He was abandoned days after birth, taken to Seoul City Hall, then to a Holt orphanage, and adopted at the age of six months to the US.
 He has a long career as a commercial and documentary filmmaker.
 Julie Morey is an artist and filmmaker, and her work has been recognized in film festivals across the country.
 They live in Denver as empty-nesters, but with adopted cats.